Working with Git for Windows¶

 From the context menu select “TortoiseGit > Push”.

-In the field “Local” there is already the name of your branch In the field “Remote” make sure there is the value ‘refs/for/master’ if you push for current master.
+In the field “Local” there is already the name of your branch In the field “Remote” make sure there is the value ‘refs/for/main’ if you push for current main.
 If you push for older branches the name could be ‘refs/for/TYPO3_6-2’ and so on.
 “Destination > Remote” should be ‘origin’.
 Make sure the option “Autoload Putty Key” is enabled.
 If all is correct, click the OK button.

 You’ll see the progress and a lot of messages.
 If it ends with a Success message then the patch is present in Gerrit.
 Otherwise review the messages to see what went wrong.